Does Health Insurance Cover Mental Health Services? What You Need to Know in 2025

 Conclusion

-The answer to "Does health insurance cover mental health services?" is a resounding yes for the vast majority of current health plans.
+The answer to "Does health insurance cover mental health services?" is a resounding yes for the vast majority of current health plans in 2025.
 Thanks to the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA), mental health and substance use disorder benefits are now required to be treated equitably with medical and surgical benefits.
-This means better access and more affordable care for millions.
+This means better access and more affordable care for millions of Americans.